Ready To Start Your Recovery? Get Help Now!Call Now (877) 267-3646

 Source:

-apa.org/topics/– Substance Use, Abuse, and Addiction
+apa.org/topics/– Substance Use, Misuse or inappropriate use, and Addiction

 Helping a Friend Who Has Substance Use Disorder